Updated for the 2025 tax year.

 © 2024 Ellevest, Inc. All Rights Reserved.

-The information provided should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities, and should not be considered specific legal, investment, or tax advice.
+The information provided is current as of the date of this writing and for informational purposes only.
+It should not be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities, and should not be considered specific legal or tax advice.
+Nothing contained herein may be relied upon as a guarantee, promise, assurance or a representation as to the future.

 Investing entails risk, including the possible loss of principal, and past performance is not predictive of future results.